nasyrov/laravel-local-server/README.md

 ## Usage

+The local server uses the command line via the `composer` command.

+Navigate your shell to your project's directory.
+You should already have installed Laravel by running `laravel new` or `composer create-project` but if not, do so now.
+See [Installing Laravel](https://laravel.com/docs/master#installing-laravel).

 ### Starting the local server

 To start the local server, simply run `composer local-server start`.
 The first time this will download all the necessary Docker images.

 Once the initial install is over and download have completed, you should see the output:

 ```sh
 Starting blog-proxy      ... done